Non-BJP outfits should join hands with Cong: Hooda

 With the Haryana assembly heading for a fractured mandate, senior Congress leader and former chief minister Bhupinder Singh Hooda on Thursday urged non-BJP outfits to join hands.
 "This mandate is against the BJP.
-The JJP, INLD and others, including the Independents, should join hands with the Congress to keep the BJP at bay," the two-time chief minister told reporters in Rohtak.
+The JJP, INLD, and others, including the Independents, should join hands with the Congress to keep the BJP at bay," Hooda told reporters in Rohtak.

 Appealing non-BJP outfits to join hands with the Congress, Hooda assured them that they would be given due respect.
 "We are prepared to form a strong government," he said.
 Taking a jibe at the BJP, Hooda said: "Those who were claiming to win more than 75 seats, people have shown them the reality and they have been limited to around 30 seats."

 The Congress leader said the ruling BJP had no moral right to stay in power as it looked way off from even getting the majority.
 "Many of their ministers are facing defeat," he said.
-He alleged that Independents were not allowed a free hand by the ruling BJP.
+He alleged that the administration was putting pressure on the Independents at the behest of the ruling BJP and not allowing them to move freely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)